Yusuf bin Ahmad al-Kawneyn: Aw Barkhadle

 Tradition states Barkhadle travelled extensively from Mogadishu to Berbera, Hargeisa and finally Harar where he allegedly stayed for 300 years of his 500 year life.
 Towards the end of his reign he built a mosque in Dogar.
 Before Al-Kowneyn's arrival into this town (now named after him) was called Dogor.
 The residents were not Muslim, but rather pagan, believing and taking part of a pre-Islamic Somaliland religion called Wagar.
 The Wagar itself is thought to be an anthropomorphic representation of a sacred feature or figure, indicating an indigenous non-Islamic religious fertility practice in Aw Barkhaadle.
 The word "wagar"/"Waĝa" (or "Waaq") denotes the Sky-God adhered to by many Cushitic people (including the Konso) in the Horn of Africa including the Somali in pre-Islamic times both before and during the practice of Christianity and Islam.

-While completing his studies in Zayla, Al Kowneyn was told of a town in present-day Somaliland called Dogor, with an oppressive king called Bu‘ur Ba‘ayr.
+While completing his studies in Zayla, Al Kowneyn was told of a town in present-day Somalia called Dogor, with an oppressive king called Bu‘ur Ba‘ayr who is believed to be a Yibir.
 According to the legend, Bu‘ur Ba‘ayr married couples by sleeping with the bride during the first six nights of the marriage and engaged in acts of paganism and magic.
 Local people at Aw-Barkhadle attribute the conversion of locals to Islam, to the defeat by duel of the previous religious leader, Bu‘ur Ba‘ayr, by the Muslim newcomer Aw-Barkhadle, who heard of the oppressive nature of the king and wanted to stop him.
 The Saint showed the religious superiority of his beliefs in contrast to the local beliefs of Bu‘ur Ba‘ayr's followers, whom the former won over in great number.

-Furthermore, the Aw-Barkhadle site is an important burial site of the Muslim rulers of Awdal.
+Furthermore, the Aw-Barkhadle site is an important burial site of the Muslim rulers of the Adal Sultanate.
 Al-Kowneyn himself of the Walashma dynasty of the thirteenth and fourteenth centuries AD is buried in this town.